John Joel Glanton: Texan Independence

 Little is certain about Glanton's youth, but he developed a reputation for explosive violence.
-He appears in few records until his 1841 arrest in Louisiana but later authors state he fled Tennessee as an outlaw before settling in Gonzales, Texas and taking part in the first battle of the 1835 Texian Revolution against Mexico's Centralist Republic.
+He appears in few records until his 1841 arrest in Louisiana but later authors state he fled Tennessee as an outlaw before settling in Gonzales, Texas.
+He took part in the first battle of the 1835 Texian Revolution against Mexico's Centralist Republic.
 His fiancée was abducted, scalped, and killed by Lipan Apaches before or during his time with Stephen F. Austin at the siege of De Cos's forces in San Antonio.
-He was said to have been a scout under Col. James Fannin, commissioned as a captain of the Texas Rangers while still 16, and to have narrowly escaped De La Portilla's March 27, 1836 massacre of Fannin's men at Goliad.
+He was said to have been a scout under Col. James Fannin, commissioned as a captain of the Texas Rangers while still 16, and to have narrowly escaped De La Portilla's massacre of Fannin's men at Goliad on March 27, 1836.
 After the Battle of San Jacinto, President Sam Houston supposedly banished Glanton from Texas, although this was never enforced and no record of such an order survives.
 He was later said to have wounded or killed the best men on both sides of the Regulator–Moderator War without supporting either side himself.

-Glanton was arrested in New Orleans on March 11, 1841 for assault, having tried to shoot a police officer with his pistol in the American Theatre, but he was dismissed with little or no punishment, since no one was hurt.
+Glanton was arrested in New Orleans on March 11, 1841, for assault, having tried to shoot a police officer with his pistol in the American Theatre, but he was dismissed with little or no punishment, since no one was hurt.
 In early 1843, Glanton applied for a 320-acre grant of land in Jackson County, Arkansas.
 He improved the land but, receiving no certificate of purchase, he transferred his claim to his brother Benjamin in 1845 and returned to Louisiana.
-He was still receiving his mail in New Orleans in September 1846 but had apparently already left for Texas.
+He was still receiving his mail in New Orleans in September 1846 but had apparently already returned to Texas.

 Mexican–American War

 By the time of the Mexican–American War, he was part of Walter P. Lane's San Antonio company of Texas Rangers.
 Contemporary sources charged him with killing a Mexican civilian in Magdalena, New Mexico, while serving as a perimeter sentry in 1847.
 Glanton defended himself, saying the civilian had ignored his commands to halt.
 This event brought Walter P. Lane—then a major in the army—into conflict with his general Zachary Taylor.
 Glanton evaded the military police sent to arrest him but then enlisted in John Coffee Hays's second regiment of the First Texas Mounted Rifles, also informally known as the Texan Rangers.
-He saw action as part of Gen. Winfield Scott 's Mexico City campaign, during which Private Glanton was noted by Gen. Joseph Lane to have "attracted general notice for his extraordinary activity and daring throughout the actions both of the 23d and 24th" Nov.
+He saw action as part of Gen. Winfield Scott 's Mexico City campaign, during which Private Glanton was noted by Gen. Joseph Lane to have "attracted general notice for his extraordinary activity and daring throughout the actions both of the 23rd & 24th" Nov.
 1847 at Galaxara Pass in Puebla.